bittysoftware/bitty_data_logger_device_code/README.md

 ### Message Types:

 ```
-    1,2,3,4 : general data items 1, 2, 3 and 4 : composite 24 bit value in BE format
+    1,2,3,4 : general data items 1, 2, 3 and 4 : value1 = an arbitrary 16-bit value in BE format (only the value1 field is used with these message types)

     10    : accelerometer: value1 = X, value2 = Y, value3 = Z